-Follow this advice if bankruptcy might be on the horizon.
+Follow this advice if bankruptcy might be on the horizon and learn about common bankruptcy mistakes.

 The first thing people often do is run up their credit card bills prior to filing.
 The people, who know a little about bankruptcy, but not enough, end up doing this.
 The thought is that credit card debt is unsecured debt, so it will be eliminated after bankruptcy anyway.
 The truth is some debt made within ninety days of filing is considered non-dischargeable.
 Bankruptcy filing is therefore delayed, or the money has to be paid back.